 Skip to main content

-In recognition of the Thanksgiving holiday, all Align branches will be closed on Thursday, November 27, and Friday, November 28, 2025.
+In recognition of the Christmas holiday all Align branches will be closing early at 2PM on Wednesday, December 24, 2025, and will be closed on Thursday, December 25, 2025.
+All branches will resume normal operations at 11 a.m. on Friday, December 26, 2025.
 Please note that Online, Mobile, and Telephone Banking services will remain accessible throughout this period.

 Fraud and Scam Awareness